techdada/heytech_mqtt_bridge/README.md

 * Username / password for the broker
 * Topic root nodes for control and status topic.

-The rest of the Heytech configuration is read directly from the controller.
+The Heytech configuration, like shutter names, scnearios etc., is read directly from the controller and hence can only be adapted there.

 ## Handling of the MQTT messages